famoser/polyas-verification/README.md

 [![PHP Composer](https://github.com/famoser/polyas-verification/actions/workflows/php.yml/badge.svg)](https://github.com/famoser/polyas-verification/actions/workflows/php.yml)
 [![Node.js Encore](https://github.com/famoser/polyas-verification/actions/workflows/node.js.yml/badge.svg)](https://github.com/famoser/polyas-verification/actions/workflows/node.js.yml)

-Allows to verify POLYAS 3.0 (Version 1.3.2, 31 July 2023), following the second device spec ([Version 1.2-SNAPSHOT](https://github.com/polyas-voting/core3-verifiable-doc/blob/a43a805ab89d95acb5acdecb87415dd7473168e2/cai/second-device-spec.md), 22.
+When voting over the internet, the voter needs to be able to verify that their vote was cast correctly.
+This avoids trusting their voting device fully.
+This project implements voter-side verification (also called individual verification) for POLYAS 3.0 (Version 1.3.2, 31 July 2023), following the second device spec ([Version 1.2-SNAPSHOT](https://github.com/polyas-voting/core3-verifiable-doc/blob/a43a805ab89d95acb5acdecb87415dd7473168e2/cai/second-device-spec.md), 22.
 September 2024).
 You can find the specification in the folder [spec](./spec); this folder is excluded from the MIT license (the copyright remains at POLYAS).

 <img src="assets/0_index.png?raw=true" alt="Screenshot start" width="30%">

 ## Verification UI

-After voting, the voter is presented with a QR code, to be able to enter a second device application.
-The second device application allows the user to verify their plain vote again, to check that the voting procedure finished with the expected vote.
+After voting in the main voting system, the voter is presented with a QR code.
+Using this QR code, the voter is able to initialize a second device application (such as this project).
+The second device application then downloads the cast vote from the server, and shows it to the voter again.
+The voter can then verify their vote has been cast correctly.

 <table>
     <tbody>